-lcon ltem Description 1 Keyboard For entering data into your computer.
-See "Using the keyboard" on page 14.
+lcon ltem Description 1 Microphone Internal microphone for sound recording.
+2 \bigcirc Power button Turns the computer on and off.
+3 Keyboard For entering data into your computer.
+See "Using the keyboard" on page 13.
+4 Touchpad form a single surface.
+4 Touchpad Press down firmly on the touchpad surface to perform a left click.

-lcon ltem Description 2 Touchpad Touch-sensitive pointing device.
 The touchpad and selection buttons form a single surface.
 Press down firmly on the touchpad surface to perform a left click.
-Press down firmly on the lower right corner to perform a right click.
-3 Ċ Power button Turns the computer on and off.
+Press down firmly on the lower right Power indicator Indicates the computer's power status.
+5 6 Battery indicator Indicates the computer's battery status.
+Charging: The light shows amber when the battery is charging.
+Fully charged: The light shows blue when in AC mode.